gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemesSchema.md

 > `optional` **theme\_type**: `string`

+- The theme or category type associated with the page.

 ***

 ### `updated_at`

 > `optional` **updated\_at**: `string`

-- The last update timestamp of the theme
+- The last update timestamp of the theme.

 ***